 - The higher cost of borrowing for companies may lead to layoffs and retrenchments

-- Enjoy higher interest rates on savings accounts, Singapore Government Securities (SSBs/SGS Bonds/T-bills) and fixed deposits
+- Generally higher interest rates on savings accounts, Singapore Government Securities (SSBs/SGS Bonds/T-bills) and fixed deposits

 As for investors, the interest rate hike is not a great sign for the stock market as a whole.
 The stock market dipped slightly as a reaction to the FOMC skipping a rate hike, indicating that the markets have already priced in the high interest rates.

 Disclaimer: The information provided by Seedly serves as an educational piece and is not intended to be personalised investment advice.
 Readers should always do their own due diligence and consider their financial goals before investing in any investment product.

 Fed Rate Hike Explained: Why Is The Federal Reserve Increasing Interest Rates?

-The Fed’s goal is to ultimately promote “maximum employment and stable prices in the U.S. economy”.
+The Fed aims to ultimately promote “maximum employment and stable prices in the U.S. economy”.
 Stable prices also mean keeping inflation in check, which is done by adjusting the federal fund rate (interest rates).